LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

 The built-in security system is accessed through two different interfaces: the set of ``auth_*`` methods and the ``security_registry`` object.

 Auth
 ====

 The ``auth`` methods are used by web apps to execute simple security checks.
-The checks acquire the username, password and realm information from the current web request and therefore require that a request be active.
+The checks acquire the username, password and realm information from the current web request and, therefore, require that a request be active.
 In all cases, if the check fails or if no username and password was provided, then the auth methods will generate a HTTP 401 Unauthorized response with a ``WWW-Authenticate:
 Digest`` header.
 The request is then aborted, by default.
 If the security checks